WRC-TV: History

-In 1955, while in college and serving as a puppeteer on a WRC-TV program, Jim Henson was asked to create a puppet show for the station.
+In 1955, while in college (at the nearby University of Maryland) and serving as a puppeteer on a WRC-TV program, Jim Henson was asked to create a puppet show for the station.
 The series he created, Sam and Friends, was the first series to feature the Muppets, and launched the Jim Henson Company.

 The second presidential debate between candidates John F. Kennedy and Richard M. Nixon was broadcast from the station's studios on October 7, 1960.
 David Brinkley's Washington segment of the Huntley-Brinkley Report originated at WRC-TV between 1956 and 1970, as did Washington reports or commentaries by Brinkley or John Chancellor on NBC Nightly News in the 1970s.

 The earliest color videotape in existence is a recording of the dedication of WRC-TV's Washington studios on May 22, 1958.
 President Dwight D. Eisenhower spoke at the event, introduced by NBC President Robert W. Sarnoff.
 Before Eisenhower spoke, Sarnoff pushed a button, which converted the previously black and white signal into color.
 It was also the first time a U.S. president had been videotaped in color.

 At the time of its sign-on, channel 4 was one of two wholly network-owned stations in Washington, the other being DuMont's WTTG.
 DuMont was shut down in 1956, and for the next 30 years, WRC-TV was Washington's only network owned-and-operated station.

 From the opening of its Nebraska Avenue facility in 1958 through 2020, WRC-TV housed NBC News' Washington bureau, out of which the network's long-running political affairs program Meet the Press was based.
 In January 2021, NBC News moved the bureau near Capitol Hill.

 Telemundo affiliation

 In September 2017, NBC announced they were to launch a new Telemundo owned-and-operated station based out of WRC-TV.
 ZGS Communications, owner of Washington's existing Telemundo affiliate WZDC-CD (channel 25), sold the station's channel allocation in the Federal Communications Commission (FCC)'s 2017–18 incentive auction, accepting a $66 million payout to turn off its signal and continue operations by sharing the channel of another station.
-A Telemundo spokesperson stated that the sale of WZDC's spectrum "gave us the ability to take back the Telemundo affiliation for this market," without elaborating what that meant.
+A Telemundo spokesperson stated that the sale of WZDC's spectrum "gave us the ability to take back the Telemundo affiliation for this market", without elaborating what that meant.
 NBC later purchased WZDC-CD with the intention of moving its over-the-air signal to that of WRC-TV through a channel-sharing agreement.

 NBC took control of WZDC-CD on January 1, 2018, and added a temporary relay to WRC-TV's digital subchannel 4.3.
 The channel-sharing agreement took effect on March 7, 2018.
 Under the agreement, WZDC shares WRC-TV's physical signal as a subchannel would and is managed with its own virtual channel number and license.
 WZDC's virtual channel changed from 25.1 to 44.1 to avoid a conflict with WDVM-TV, which also occupies virtual channel 25.1.